phoebewang28/mahjong/README.md

-# CS3110 Final Assignment :D

 ## OCaMahJong

 This project simulates a game of Mahjong, allowing users to play with other players in a local multiplayer mode.
+[CS3110 Functional Programming, Final Project]

 Authors:
 Caedy Lee (cl2727),